synthread/Klippventurer/README.md

 + insulated wire, preferably silicone
 + a soldering iron with temperature control
 + solder (preferably SnPb or SnBi solder, SnAg is harder to work with)
-+ A host with Klipper installed (Pi Zero 2 W, 3, or 4 work best, but anything you can run Klipper on will work)
++ A Raspberry Pi (Zero 2 W, 3, or 4 are best due to their built-in WiFi)
-+ + Use this for easy setup on a Raspberry Pi https://github.com/th33xitus/kiauh
 + a 24 volt input capable buck converter set to 5.1 volts output (unless you want to keep the Pi outside the printer or power it seperately)
 + + here's a good option: https://www.amazon.com/LM2596-Converter-4-0-40V-1-25-37V-Voltmeter%EF%BC%882pcs%EF%BC%89/dp/B085WC5G8N/
 + female Dupont pins, 2.54mm pitch (not needed if soldering directly to Pi Zero)